Effective July 6, 2021

 Behavioral health services (UPMC Western Psychiatric Hospital and all inpatient behavioral health settings):

-UPMC Chautauqua allows one patient support person from 3 to 7 p.m. each day for patients not admitted with suspected or confirmed COVID-19.
+UPMC Chautauqua allows two patient support persons from 11 a.m. to 7 p.m. each day for patients not admitted with suspected or confirmed COVID-19.

 Same Day Procedural and Surgical Patients

 One patient support person may accompany the patient into the facility and may remain with the patient until the initial intake process is complete.